Whiplash results from a forceful back-and-forth motion along the spine.

 Injured parties have up to four (4) years from the date of injury to file a lawsuit under Florida’s statute of limitations.
 In cases involving wrongful death, a lawsuit must be filed within two (2) years of the fatality.

 While these time periods may seem like plenty of time, a lot must be done before a lawsuit is filed, often involving one or more insurance claims.
-The competent and professional personal injury attorneys at the Hollander Law Firm, P.A. will make sure your case is handled in a timely manner.
+The competent and professional West Palm Beach car accident attorneys at the Hollander Law Firm, P.A. will make sure your case is handled in a timely manner.

 Contact Our Boca Raton Personal Injury Lawyers Today